 - Never assume your audience knows what you’re talking about.
-Always define your terms, especially ROI, efficacy, net profit, silo, verticals, align, productivity, flat, goals, space, onboarding, next level, drive results, and other business bingo phrases.
+Always define your terms, especially ROI, efficacy, net profit, silo, verticals, align, productivity, flat, goals, space, onboarding, next level, drive results, zero-sum game and other business bingo phrases.
 They will tune you out if you don’t.

 - If you ask for questions and there aren’t any, be gracious.
 You put your audience on the defensive and look lame at the same time if you say something like “Surely SOMEONE has a question.”
 Have a closing sentence handy, thank everyone and sit down.

 - Don’t know an answer?
 Don’t ever make something up, lie or sidestep.
 Say you don’t know and you’ll get back to them or give them a real reason why you can’t answer at this time.
 This is always true.
 It’s imperative if anyone from the media is there.

 11-13.
 And here are three more – do your audience analysis, use a cordless mike and don’t move around so much that you make people seasick.

 NOTE: Many thanks to Veronica Apostolico at Smith & Nephew whose article on LinkedIn’s Speechwriters and Executive Communicators Forum inspired me to write this.